speedinghzl/CCNet/README.md

 This code is a implementation of the experiments on Cityscapes in the [CCNet](https://arxiv.org/abs/1811.11721).
 We implement our method based on open source [pytorch segmentation toolbox](https://github.com/speedinghzl/pytorch-segmentation-toolbox).

-**The new version CCNet is released on branch [Pytorch-1.1](https://github.com/speedinghzl/CCNet/tree/pytorch-1.1) which support Pytorch 1.0 or later and distributed multiprocessing training and testing**
+**The new version CCNet is released on branch [Pytorch-1.1](https://github.com/speedinghzl/CCNet/tree/pytorch-1.1) which supports Pytorch 1.0 or later and distributed multiprocessing training and testing**

 **Update on 2018/12/10.
 Renew the code and release trained models with R=1,2.
 The trained model with R=2 achieves 79.74% on val set and 79.01% on test set with single scale testing.**